scharris/sqljson-query/docs/README.md

 Let's look at example inputs and outputs to clarify what the tool does.
 For an actual follow-along executable example, please see the [the tutorial](tutorial.md).

-For the given example database diagrammed below (about clinical drugs), we would first use the tool to generate database metadata.
-Generally we would only generate database metadata initially, and then again whenever the database has changes that we want to incorporate into our queries.

 ### Inputs

+Out first "input" is the database itself, for which we'll use the example schema diagrammed below (which is about clinical drugs).
+The database is used to generate database metadata in JSON form, which is needed by the tool during source generation, both to verify references to database objects and to find foreign key information for related tables in query specifications.
+Generally we would only generate database metadata initially and then whenever the database has changes that we want to incorporate into our queries.

 <img align="right" src="img/db-box.dot.svg" alt="database diagram">
 <img src="img/drug-almost-all.svg" alt="all tables" style="width: 860px; height: 460px; margin-left:30px;">

 <img align="right" src="img/query-spec-box.dot.svg" alt="query-specification">

-Next we supply specifications for our queries.
-A query specification describes how to form JSON output for each table and how related table data is nested via parent/child table relationships.
-These are expressed in TypeScript (regardless of target language) and they are checked whenever the tool is run to generate queries against the database metadata.
+The other input for the source generator is a set of query specifications.
+A query specification describes how to form JSON output for each table, including how related table data is nested via parent/child table relationships within a table's output.
+These query specifications are expressed in TypeScript, regardless of target language, and are checked against database metadata whenever the tool is run.
 This checking ensures validity of all references to database objects, including implicit reliance on foreign keys in parent/child relationships.

 In this example we supply a specification for a single drugs query, which fetches data from all tables in the above
 diagram: